artemiscloud/activemq-artemis-operator/docs/quickstart.md

 Users can use the activemqartemisaddress CRD to create and remove queues/address on a running broker pod.

-For example suppose you have deployed a broker pod like above, you can deploy an activemqartemisaddress resouce from the [samples dir](../config/samples/address-queue-create-auto-removed.yaml):
+For example suppose you have deployed a broker pod like above, you can deploy an activemqartemisaddress resouce from the [examples dir](../examples/address-queue-create-auto-removed.yaml):

 address-queue-create-auto-removed.yaml:
 ```$xslt